StephanTie/scriptcase_prod/README.md

 ## Features
+- Added support for the newest version of scriptcase 9.8.009 and php version 8.1.6 (Also can be set for older versions of scriptcase and php)
 - Install Scriptcase generated php applications on docker with docker-compose
 - Using nginx-proxy, jcrs letsencrypte, nginx, mysql, phpmyadmin with ssl access
 - Additional solved the portability issue with wkhtmltopdf by generating a container for it where settings can be altered per report